neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 2 - Connect to Neo4j/README.md

 ![](images/05-bloom.png)

 You can login with the same username and password from before.

+> **Warning**
-You need to type the username 'neo4j' (replacing the greyed-out default username)
+> You need to type the username 'neo4j' (replacing the greyed-out default username)

 ![](images/06-bloom.png)